 Before I was fully aware of what I’d fallen into, he asked, “Are you sure you’re sure?”
 At that point, I had to say that I thought I was sure, but I wasn’t all that sure that I was sure.

 If I had answered “yes” again, I’m sure he would have asked, “Are you sure enough to be unsure.”
 And so on.
 As soon as there was a doubt about my certainty, there was no reason for my associate to take it another step.
 He had accomplished the purpose of the pattern.

 Levels of Certainty

-Level A: Zero Certainty – There is no firm conclusion either way about whatever subject or understanding you are working with or attempting to influence.
+Level A: Zero Certainty.
+There is no firm conclusion either way about whatever subject or understanding you are working with or attempting to influence.
 There is complete openness to considering options.
-It will be easy for a coach to work with a client at Zero Certainty and understanding is fluid.
+It will be easy for a coach to work with a client at Zero Certainty since understanding remains fluid.

 ‘Certainty’ in Unresourceful Behaviors

 Clients who come for coaching are often suffering from uncertainty.
 They say things like, “I don’t know what I’m going to do” or “I don’t know why I’m not being successful at work.”